Virginia Beach Wrongful Death Lawyer

 - Mental anguish to the surviving family

 Punitive damages may also be awarded in some cases.
-These are meant to punish any especially malicious behavior of the defendant, like drunken driving.
-A Virginia Beach wrongful death lawyer may hire economic experts to determine the future value of their losses.
+These are meant to punish especially malicious behavior of the defendant, such as drunken driving.
+A Virginia Beach wrongful death lawyer may have to hire an economic expert to determine the value of their losses caused by a person’s wrongful death.

 When is a Wrongful Death Case Complete?

-In Virginia, wrongful death settlements have to be approved by the court before a settlement is legally finalized.
+In Virginia, wrongful death settlements have to be approved by the court before a settlement is finalized.
 Often, the settlement hearing in a wrongful death case is an uncontested hearing in which the insurance company has agreed to pay a certain amount of money that the family and the personal representative have approved.
-This agreement also specifies how compensation will be divided among the family members.
+This agreement also specifies how compensation will be divided among the beneficiaries of the estate.

 In other situations, there is a dispute among family members about who should be entitled to settlement proceeds and at what amount.
 In these cases, the court has to help figure out what is a fair division among beneficiaries.